muralikrishnanmt/movie_app_website/README.md

 # MovieX

-A Entertainment Platform to Watch and Download Movies and Shows
+An Entertainment Platform to Watch and Download Movies and Shows

 ### Dont forget to :star: the repo